NeuralSyntaxLab/lab-handbook/Sound recording/Working with Focusrite.md

 To add a channel to the hardware inputs:
 1. Click the channel so it appears gray.
-2. Selected channels will appear in BoomRecorder.
-Ensure only the necessary channels are selected (e.g., omit SPDIF channels if not in use).
+2. Selected channels will appear in Boomrecorder.
+Ensure only the necessary channels are selected (e.g., omit S/PDIF channels if not in use).

 In the example above, **analog channels 3-8** and **ADAT channels 1-6** are selected, while **S/PDIF channels** are not.